 What could increase the size of Flowerhorn Kok?

 The giant nuchal hump on the head is one of the unique features of the Cichlids.
 The Kok is like their crown, something they take pride in.
 Flowerhorn breeders usually love to have this horn grow very big.
 Some of the fishes have the genetic potential to have a massive-sized Kok while some do not.
-The following tips just might help your Flowerhorn grow a larger Koks;
+Below are some tips to grow Flowerhorn kok;

 - Using certain dietary rules.
 Of course, sometimes that which applies to humans also applies to animals.
 If you want your Flowerhorn to grow healthy, feed them more with foods that contain high levels of protein.
 There are some commercial pellets sold at quite a reasonable price e.g Alife, New Life Spectrum and Hikari that contain balanced nutrients, which can aid in Kok development.
 Also, try incorporating shrimp and krill into their daily regimen.